kiariendegwa/SDC-term-3/Path-Planning-Project/README.md

 its speed around the track.

 Other methods that could have been used to facilitate effective lane changes; include using a neural network for behavioural cloning.
 The sensor fusion data would be the input signal used for training, the cost function would be the comfort parameter signal.
-A second more advanced method would involve the use of a deep Q-learner to optimize model parameters, again using the comfort parameters as a reward signal alongside the average speed around the track.
+A second more advanced method would involve the use of a Q-learner to optimize model parameters, again using the comfort parameters as a reward signal alongside the average speed around the track.
 The state would be cars current sensor fusion data, the actions space would include lane change.